jaspervries/stroommeter/readme.md

 The counters must be configured in config.inc.php.
 Again, there are two counters, remove one if you only need one or add accordingly.

-The script calculatedaily.php must be set up to run as a cronjob once a day.
+The script calculateaggregates.php can be set up to run as a cronjob once a day.
 It is recommended to run it shortly after midnight to have the daily aggregates available as soon as possible.
-The daily aggregates are used by some of the graphs in the GUI.
-In config.inc.php you can set not to use the table with daily aggregates if you don't want to or cannot set up the cronjob.
+The aggregates are used by most of the charts in the GUI to improve performance.
+In config.inc.php you can set not to use the table with daily and/or hourly aggregates if you don't want to or cannot set up the cronjob.
 Then the five-minute-data is used instead.
-This however results in slower performance for the graphs that would otherwise use the aggregate data.
+This however results longer loading times for the charts.

 ### Things to check